go-component/go-watcher/README_EN.md

 ```

 # Feature
-*  Out of the box, perfect replacement for `go run` command
+*  Out of the box, it‘s replace the `go run` command well.
-*  Just in time restart, the underlying atomic operation to avoid frequent restarts
+*  restart quick, the principle is to avoid restart frequently by atomic operation.
-*  Strong stability, the underlying to achieve the safety of multiple semaphore shutdown
+*  Strong stability, the underlying to achieve the safety of multiple semaphore shutdown.

 # go-watcher commandline args